Target Operating Model Definition

 Dragon1 Definition for Target Operating Model:

-A representation of how a company can be best organized to deliver and execute the strategy of the organization more efficiently and effectively.
+A representation of how a company can be best organized to deliver and execute the organization's strategy more efficiently and effectively.

 What is a Target Operating Model

-A Target Operating Model (abbreviated with TOM) visualizes the best future situation of an organization's operating model to execute the strategy.
+A Target Operating Model (TOM) visualizes the best future situation of an organization's operating model to execute the strategy.

 When working on the operating model, defining the 'current state' model and the 'target state' model is normal.
 The Target Operating Model is the 'future state' model.